Kingdom of Etruria: History

 The first king (Louis I) died young in 1803, and his underage son Charles Louis succeeded him.
 His mother, Maria Luisa of Spain, was appointed regent.
 However, since Etruria was troubled with smuggling and espionage, Napoleon annexed the territory, thus it was the last non-Bonaparte Italian kingdom on the Peninsula to be absorbed into the French Empire.
 Since Spain's only hope of compensation lay in Portugal, co-operation with the emperor became more important.

 The kingdom had a small army of 4,000 men in 1807.
+Prior to its dissolution, Queen-Regent Maria Luisa had called for a levy of 20,000 soldiers to fully populate the Etrurian Army.
+There existed at minimum twenty-six units on roster, including the then-named Compagnia Dragoni d'Etruria and various formations of infantry, artillery, cavalry, and militia.

 In 1807, Napoleon dissolved the kingdom and integrated it into France, turning it into three French departments: Arno, Méditerranée and Ombrone.
 Its soldiers were integrated directly into the French army, which recruited additional men from these departments thereafter.
 The king and his mother were promised the throne of a new Kingdom of Northern Lusitania (in northern Portugal), but this plan was never realized due to the break between Napoleon and the Spanish Bourbons in 1808.
 After Napoleon's downfall in 1814, Tuscany was restored to its Habsburg grand dukes.
 In 1815, the Duchy of Lucca was carved out of Tuscany, on the lands of the former Republic of Lucca, as compensation for the Bourbons of Parma until they resumed their rule in 1847.
 As stipulated in the Treaty of Paris of 1817, in execution of the art.
 99 of the Final Act of the Congress of Vienna, the Duchy of Lucca was then annexed by the Grand Duchy of Tuscany.